slorado

 Getting Started

-First, download and extract the slorado cuda Linux binaries tar ball.
-Note that this is for testing only and the link will not be persistent!!!!
+First, download and extract the slorado cuda Linux binaries tarball.

 cd slorado-$VERSION